WebF0x/GeneralAI/AIs/GeneralAI/README.md

 Or for all your projects:
 - Settings - Compiler... - Search directories - "PATH_TO_CEREAL_FOLDER\cereal-X.Y.Z\include"

-Now you can use this as your starting point: [ExampleAI](./ExampleAI "Minimalistic code for subclasses of GeneralAI")!
+Now, you can use this as your starting point: [ExampleAI](./ExampleAI "Minimalistic code for subclasses of GeneralAI")!

 Thanks